mryogi11/mybabybridge_benefit_platform/docs/SUPABASE_ROLE_INSTRUCTIONS.md

 # Updating User Roles in Supabase

+**IMPORTANT NOTE ON DATABASE MIGRATIONS:**

+This project now uses **Drizzle ORM** and **`drizzle-kit`** for managing database schema changes, not the standard Supabase CLI migration workflow (`supabase/migrations`, `supabase db reset`, `supabase migrations up`).

+The instructions below regarding Supabase roles and permissions are likely still relevant, but any steps involving the Supabase CLI for applying schema migrations should be **disregarded**.

+Please refer to the project `README.md` or `HANDOVER.md` for the correct Drizzle-based migration workflow.

+---

 Follow these steps to update the roles for your test accounts:

 ## Step 1: Access Supabase SQL Editor